md-zaman/docker-learning/Mosh/Readme.md.txt

 Here we will create a new 'system' user and put it in a group to work in the container

-1. By default docker our application with the root user which has all the privileges but it makes it risky.
+1. By default docker builds our application with the root user which has all the privileges but it makes it risky.
     So, to run any application on docker we should create a regular user with limited privileges.